JoJammin/JoJammin/README.md

 ## About me

+I'm a Cyber-Security major and an incoming junior in San Diego City College's new baccalaureate program for Cyber Defense & Analysis.
+I'm a proud member of its third ever cohort.

-I'm a Cyber-Security major wrapping up my associate's degree and working towards my bachelor's at San Diego City College, building toward a career in SOC environments and analyst roles.
-My background is unconventional releative to most people in my field, as I finished a B.S. in Public Health at SDSU before pivoting to security.
+I'm currently building skills for Network Engineering and Security Operations Center analysis, with Cloud Security Engineering on the horizon.
+My background is unconventional relative to most people in my field, as I finished a B.S. in Public Health at SDSU before pivoting to Cyber-Security.
 I believe my path to be reflective of my end goal; working as a Healthcare Cybersecurity professional.
-Healthcare is one of the most targeted sectors in threat intelligence, and when attacks against hospitals succeed, vulnerable people are threatened.
-My two years enforcing IRB data governance and patient confidentiality protocols, as well as participant recruitment at the SDSU Research Foundation has given me a deep appreciation for what is at stake when confidential healthcare data is compromised.
-I believe securing the confidentiality, integrity, and availability of healthcare data to be an important matter of public good.

-Outside of coursework I run a homelab environment where I maintain a Security Onion SIEM, an ELK stack, and containerized services via Docker.
-I learn best through this kind of hands on experience, build something, break it, fix it.

----

-## Projects
+Given that more and more hospitals are migrating to cloud based infrastructure year by year, I believe I'll best be able to serve them by meeting them at their destination as a skilled Cloud Security Engineer.
+Given that the modern threat model for the real world involves AI powered vulnerability enumeration and attacks against systems, I'm also deepening making sure to deepen my skill-set in this emerging technology.
+Ignoring AI is not an option for the field of Cybersecurity, it is important to have a skillset and understanding of the tools working against you, especially when those same tools can serve you just as well.

 ### Home network vulnerability assessment `Complete`
-Credentialed SSH scan of my home network using Tenable Nessus Professional and Nmap on Parrot OS.
+Credentialed scan of my home network using Tenable Nessus Professional and Nmap on Parrot OS.
 Identified and remediated two findings: SMB signing not required (CVSS 5.3) and remote IP forwarding enabled on the Proxmox hypervisor (CVSS 6.5).
 Produced a formal vulnerability report and remediation plan.
 Scored 200/200.

 `Nessus Professional` `Nmap` `Parrot OS` `CVSS` `Formal reporting`

 ---

-### Threat intelligence lookup tool `In progress`
-CLI tool written in Python that queries the VirusTotal API for IP reputation data, malicious/suspicious vote counts, engine detections, and threat tags.
-Supports single and batch IP input.

-`Python` `VirusTotal API` `argparse` `requests` `JSON parsing`

----

-### Web application security audit `In progress`
+### Web application security audit `Complete`
-Student-level security audit for a client using OWASP Top 10 methodology.
-Completed Phase 1: implemented Content Security Policy and individual security headers, remediating XSS and clickjacking vulnerabilities.
-We're currently in Phase 2: Reiterating a secondary scan to account for newly deployed features, and assessing the client's embedded AI features for prompt injection exposure.
+Student-level security audit for a client using OWASP Top 10 Methodolody.
+Implemented Content Security Policy and individual security headers, remediated XSS and clickjacking vulnerabilities.
+Remediated a configuration error that resulted in an exposed API key and system prompt for the website's embedded AI interface.
 `OWASP ZAP` `Burp Suite` `CSP` `OWASP Top 10`

----

-### Homelab — Security Onion SIEM `In progress`
-Deployed Security Onion on a laptop baremetal.
-Currently configuring the ELK stack for log ingestion and building toward a lab environment where I'll host intentionally vulnerable web apps and generate real traffic to monitor with the SIEM.
-IDS/IPS features active.

-`Security Onion` `ELK Stack` `Proxmox VE` `Docker` `Log analysis`

 ---